aaronbloomfield/ccc/hws/dex/index.md

 You will need to fill in the various values from this assignment into the [dex.py](dex.py.html) ([src](dex.py)) file.
 That file clearly indicates all the values that need to be filled in.
 That file, along with your Solidity source code, are the only files that must be submitted.
 The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

-There are *three* forms of submission for this assignment; you must do all three.
+There are *four* forms of submission for this assignment; you must do all four.

 Submission 1: Deploy the DEX smart contract to the private Ethereum blockchain.
 Your TokenCC will need to have been deployed as well.
 These were likely done in the deployment section, above.
 You have to call `createPool()` with exactly 100 (fake) ether, some number of TC (no less than 10.0 TC), and the address of the variable EtherPriceOracle.

+Submission 2: Send 10.0 TC to the address listed on the Collab landing page.
+This means that if your TokenCC has 10 decimal places, then the value you need to send is 100,000,000,000.
+You can check how much of your TC is owned by any account by looking at that account page in the blockchain explorer.

-Submission 2: You should submit your `DEX.sol`, your (updated) `TokenCC.sol` files, and your completed `dex.py` file, and ONLY those three files, to Gradescope.
+Submission 3: You should submit your `DEX.sol`, your (updated) `TokenCC.sol` files, and your completed `dex.py` file, and ONLY those three files, to Gradescope.
 All your Solidity code should be in the first two files, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in dex.py, etc.).

-Submission 3: Register your DEX smart contract with the course-wide exchange.
+Submission 4: Register your DEX smart contract with the course-wide exchange.
 This, also, was likely done in the deployment section, above.